Wizkid116/Virt-install/README.md

 A. Shut up :`(

+Q. Why is the code so horrible?

+A. Yes I know I suck at shell scripting.
+And hey, if it's so crap, why don't you fix it yourself?
+Oh wait, you can with a commit!

 # Things left to do
 1. Automatically detect what init system the user is running, to add support for other init systems like OpenRC, Runit, etc.